At Bailey Nelson we're passionate about eyecare.

 Keeping you safe in store

-- We’ll have hand sanitizer available to customers and team members throughout the store and we may take your temperature
+- We’ll have hand sanitizer available to customers and team members throughout the store

 - We will be thoroughly disinfecting test rooms and testing equipment after each person we see